GNS3/ubridge/README.rst

 bpf
 ^^^^
-"bpf" has 1 argument "*<filter_expression>*", a string written with BPF syntax and 1 optional argument *<pcap_linktype>* which is the PCAP link type, the default is Ethernet "EN10MB".
+"bpf" has 1 argument "*<filter_expression>*", a string written with the Berkeley Packet Filter (BPF) syntax.
+This filter will drop any packet matching the expression.
+It also has 1 optional argument *<pcap_linktype>* which is the PCAP link type, the default is Ethernet "EN10MB".

 .. code:: bash